 - Covered in mashed berries (raspberries are my fave!)

 - Baked into low carb brownies, or added to fudge (ala rocky road!)

 Try any of these and you’ll thank me later!

 There are sooooo many ways to change things up with this fluffy marshmallow recipe!
 Here are some ideas to get your creativity flowing:

-- Introduce COLOR to them: Add your fave color food coloring to your marshmallow mixture to add some pizazz and merriment!
+- Introduce color to them with food coloring to add some pizazz and merriment!
 Try a few drops for a lighter color and more drops for deeper hues.

-- Make them into shapes: Use a longer pan (9×13 baking sheet) so that your final marshmallows end up a bit thinner and easier to put a cookie cutter into.
+- Cut them into shapes.
+Use a longer pan (9×13 baking sheet) so that your final marshmallows end up a bit thinner and easier to put a cookie cutter into.
 Make them festive for the holidays… Have fun with it!

-- Dip marshmallows into chocolate: Melt some low carb chocolate or low carb dark chocolate and dip these marshy beauties into it!
+- Dip marshmallows into chocolate.
+Melt some low carb chocolate, allow it to cool (but not harden) and dip these marshy beauties on in!